nf-core/raredisease/docs/usage.md

 - **Singularity cache:** If you are using singularity, use the nf-core download command to download images first, before running the pipeline.
 Define [NXF_SINGULARITY_CACHEDIR](https://nextflow.io/docs/latest/config.html?highlight=nxf_singularity_cachedir#environment-variables) or singularity.cacheDir Nextflow options to store and re-use the images from a central location for future pipeline runs.

-- **Save references:** While the pipeline can generate indices for the fasta and some vcf files when they are not provided, it can be benficial to supply them to the pipeline as it saves computing resources.
+- **Save references:** While the pipeline can generate indices for the reference FASTQ and some VCF files when they are not provided, it can be benficial to supply them to the pipeline as it saves computing resources.
 You can use the `--save_reference` parameter to publish those files, and then update your config file with the paths to these files for your subsequent runs.

 - **Update pipeline:** If you would like to update the pipeline code stored in cache, in addition to running the command with `-latest` option, you can also run the command below: